koushiroue/encarva/C-Ideation.md

  - Snowstorm caused by the gods
  - Bro is in calamity mode (red sky / hue)
 ### Stake
-- Snow Festival or whatever helping regulate the weather of snow
+- Snow Festival or whatever helps regulate the weather of snow
+- Without people to direct, snowstorm will keep piling on
 - End of the Festival means end of the world
 - Idk any other steak

+### INITIAL STORYLINE
-### Timeline Board
+#### Timeline Board

 Scene starts in interior
 0 - 10